ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 CONNECT-QUIC requests follow the same header requirements as CONNECT requests, as defined in Section 8.3 of {{!RFC7540}}.
-Notably, the request MUST include the :authority psuedo-header field containing the host and port to which to connect.
+Notably, the request MUST include the :authority pseudo-header field containing the host and port to which to connect.

 Body payloads within CONNECT-QUIC requests are undefined, and SHOULD be treated as malformed.